tikuta/Dockerfiles/README.md

 # Prerequirements
-* Docker version 20.10.12, build e91ed57
+* Docker version 20.10.7, build 20.10.7-0ubuntu5~20.04.2
+	* In most case, nvidia-docker is suitable to use GPUs.
+	* Rootless docker is preferred to inherit host file permissions.
 * docker-compose version 1.29.2, build 5becea4c

-# Usage
+# Basic Usage
-0. Run `docker build -t tikuta/protoolbox:latest protoolbox`
+See README in each directory for detail.

+0. Build containers
 0. Run `docker-compose up`
 	* Add `-d` if you want to run in background
-	* This will mount current directory `.` to container's `/content`
-0. Open `http://127.0.0.1:8080` in your browser
 0. Hit Ctrl + C  or run `docker-compose down` to stop the process